Pygmalion69/Gauge/README.md

 Set the value (interval) per nick.
 #### void setMajorNickInterval(int interval)
 Set the interval (number of nicks) between enlarged nicks.

+*Text size is in pixels at a screen width (max. canvas width/height) of 1080 and is scaled accordingly at different resolutions.
+E.g. a value of 48 is unchanged at 1080 x 1920 and scaled down to 27 at 600 x 1024.*

 ### Javadoc
 [http://pygmalion.nitri.org/javadoc/gauge/](http://pygmalion.nitri.org/javadoc/gauge/)